-ACTIVATING A PEOPLE-LED ICOMMERCE PROGRAM

-01 GOALS BEFORE ANYTHING Define how working with influencers and creators will benefit brands to not miss out on measurable true full-funnel success 02 LEAN INTO AUDIENCE-FIRST CREATIVE Don't assume consumers buy products from any content.
+ACTIVATING A PEOPLE-LED ICOMMERCE PROGRAM GOALS BEFORE ANYTHING Define how working with influencer's and creators will benefit brands don't they miss out on measurable true full-funnel success LEAN INTO AUDIENCE-FIRST CREATIVE Don't assume consumers buy products from any content.
 Lean into audience insights and behaviours for smart strategies and authentic creatives.
-03 FIND YOUR WAY IN From TikTok in-platform shopping opportunities to Amazon storefronts, ShopStyle, and affiliate programs, focus your delivery on individual objective-informed tactics to achieve specific goals.
-04 NEGOTIATE ALWAYS Creator payments shouldn't be one size fits all.
-Affiliate models allow for performance-based payments or pay based on CPM, for example, and as this space continues to evolve, more payment structures will emerge.
-05 TRACK EVERYTHING We know that commerce can mean many things, from purchase intent to sales.
-You should align measurement frameworks upfront according to your goals, track sales where possible, and utilise everything platform.
-06 TEST, LEARN, EVOLVE TikTok didn't perform for in-platform sales?
+FIND YOUR WAY IN From TikTok in-platform shopping opportunities to Amazon storefronts, ShopStyle, and affiliate programs, focus your delivery on individual objectiveinformed tactics to achieve specific goals.
+NEGOTIATE ALWAYS Creator payments shouldn't be one size fits all.
+Affiliate models allow for performance-based payments or pay based on CPM, for example, and as this space continues to evolve, more of payment structures will emerge.
+05 TRACK EVERYTHING Creator payments shouldn't be one size fits all.
+Affiliate models allow for performance-based payments or pay based on CPM, for example, and as this space continues to evolve, more of payment structures will emerge.
+TEST, LEARN, EVOLVE TikTok didn't perform for in-platform sales?
 Revisit your target audience's shopping behaviour and re-strategize, and remember that budgets can change even during a campaign.
 Social platforms are gearing up for this cultural shift in how we buy, too.
 On average, people spend 2.5 hours a day on social media, and sales via social media platforms are predicted to reach almost \$1.3 billion.
 This year, 80% of consumers made a purchase based on an influencer recommendation.
 Why? iCommerce meets audiences where they are and how they want to purchase, making it one of the most effective ways to sell.

-TikTok's commerce-focused trending hashtag, #TikTokMadeMeBuyIt, has 29.3 billion views.
+TikTok's commerce-focused trending hashtag, #TikTokMadeMeBuylt, has 29.3 billion views.
 Commerce is a huge priority for the platform, and it's also selling out products-all while creating an emotional connection through unique storytelling and a personalized shopping experience.
 CeraVe, one of the most viral products because of TikTokers, cleared out shelves.
 And the space continues to innovate.
 Emerging ways to buy, like live selling, are gaining popularity in markets globally.
 This year, live commerce purchases rose by 76% with conversion rates that are 10x higher than other ways to buy.
 And then there's the ads.
 Creating linkable branded content with paid promotion tools and shoppable buttons contribute to more product purchases than ever in the platform, especially with shoppable product catalogues.
 For other social networks, you can shop without leaving the platform.
 For Instagram, it's in-platform check-out.
 For Pinterest, it's "Shopping Spotlights".
 And the transaction is seamless.
-Interest in a product or service from someone you follow or discover on the explore page turns into purchase-all with a few taps and without leaving the platform.

-You'll often find influencers using Linktree to create a landing page containing links of their choice, including for ecommerce sites.
-This influencer-based user journey adds extra authenticity to the experience, and paves the way for affiliate marketing through influencers where the creator earns via a commission model-it's already earning Amazon influencers \$1500 a month!

-That's because people, and specifically influencers, are great at selling products.
-In 2021, Alibaba worked with one of China's most famous influencers and sold US \$2 billion of products in one livestream.
-It's interactive, entertaining and - most importantly for this section - an innovative purchase method.

-TIKTOK'S COMMERCE-FOCUSED TRENDING HASHTAG, #TIKTOKMADEMEBUYIT, HAS 29.3 BILLION VIEWS
+Interest in a product or service from someone you follow or discover on the explore page turns into purchase all with a few taps and without leaving the platform.
+You'll often find influencer's using Linktree to create a landing page containing links of their choice, including for ecommerce sites.
+This influencerbased user journey adds extra authenticity to the experience, and paves the way for affiliate marketing through influencer's where the creator earns via a commission model-it's already earning Amazon influencer's \$1500 a month!
+That's because people, and specifically influencer's, are great at selling products.
+In 2021, Alibaba worked with one of China's most famous influencer's and sold US\$2 billion of products in one livestream.
+It's interactive, entertaining and most importantly for this section - an innovative purchase method.
+TIKTOK'S COMMERCE-FOCUSED TRENDING HASHTAG, #TIKTOKMADEMEBUYIT, HAS 29.3 BILLION VIEWS > OGILVY